18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-We awake well before sunrise on a quest for one of Africa’s ultimate avian prizes, Green-breasted Pitta.
+We wake up well before sunrise on a quest for one of Africa’s ultimate avian prizes, Green-breasted Pitta.
 This “mega” has recently become available, though finding it still takes a good measure of luck.
-Kibale is also famous for its Chimpanzees, and those who opt for this activity will join an official park chimp tracking session a bit later in the morning.
+Kibale is also famous for its Chimpanzees, and those who opt for this activity will join an official park chimpanzee tracking session a bit later in the morning.
 The chimp tracking is on flatter ground than the Gorilla tracking, though we go off trail following the chimps as they move along much more gracefully than we will be, trying to swerve around vines and over logs.
 It is fun though, and when we finally find the chimp group resting or feeding in the trees, we will get a sense of accomplishment.

 Destination: Kibale Forest National Park